chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 Teams and API tokens may be assigned to projects directly in the UI.
 Policies and roles can only be assigned through the command line.
 These resources created within Automate do not make use of, nor do they require, any project ingest rules.

 Only some resources in Chef Automate respect projects.
 Only resources that respect projects will be filtered when using the project filter.
 Resources that do not respect projects will always be displayed and will ignore any applied project filters.
-After IAM v2 becomes generally available, we will continue the work to make more resources respect projects.

 #### Resources that respect projects